 The general protection provisions of the Fair Work Act are designed to provide protection for Western Australian workers particularly in the context of dismissals.
 This specific field of employment law is extremely complicated and technical involving as it does both the Fair Work Commission and the Federal Courts of Australia.
 A charge of a breach of the general protections is a very powerful legal tool.
+Practitioners often refer to it as unlawful dismissal if it involves a termination of employment.

 An allegation of the dismissal of an employee by an employer in breach of the general protections provisions of the Fair Work Act is dealt with by the Federal Court if not first settled by conciliation in the Fair Work Commission.
 There is an exception to this drastic rule and that is that if the parties agree, the matter can be arbitrated by the Fair Work Commission provided the Commission is notified of the joint request within 14 days of failed conciliation.
 This is very rare though.